Snesnopic/snesnopic/README.md

 # Software Engineer

 Focused on low-level programming, compression algorithms, and programming languages.

-Current Master's student in **Foundations of Software** at the University of Pisa.
+Currently a master's degree student in **Foundations of Software** at the University of Pisa.

 ---